vodquang96/django-anymail/ADDING_ESPS.md

 extremely low volume), a sandbox API, or that they offer developer accounts for open source projects like Anymail.

+## Boilerplate

+You should add entries for your ESP in:

+- pyproject.toml:
+  - in the `[project]` metadata section under `description` and `keywords`
+  - in the `[project.optional-dependencies]` section
+- integration-test.yml in the test matrix
+- tox.ini in the `[testenv]` section under `setenv`
+  - if your ESP requires any extra dependencies, also update the tox.ini `[testenv] extras` and the "partial installation" at the bottom of `[tox] envlist`
+- README.rst in the list of ESPs

 ## EmailBackend and payload

 Anymail abstracts a lot of common functionality into its base classes;